-There’s never been a better time to buy one of the best keyboard pianos.
-But, choosing the best piano in your budget and for your ability can be a challenge.
+There’s never been a better time to buy one of the best keyboard piano.
+But, choosing the best piano for your budget and for your ability can be a challenge.
 It is sometimes tricky to pinpoint which one is right for you.

 There is a wide range of amazing digital pianos and keyboards on the market, so, we understand that it can be overwhelming picking the best one.
-There are many options, whether you are an experienced pianist or just starting out.
-There are loads of budget options to get the best keyboard piano for beginners to help get you started or if you are looking for one more long term, you can check out some beautiful high-end pianos available.
+In addition, there are many options, whether you are an experienced pianist or just starting.
+There are loads of budget options to get the best keyboard piano for beginners to help get you started or if you are looking for one more long-term, you can check out some beautiful high-end pianos available.

-We have put together a list of the best keyboards available to help you find the best keyboard in your playing style and budget.
+We have put together a list of the best keyboards available to help you find the best keyboard for your playing style and budget.

-That being said, there are some key aspects each instrument has been designed to fulfil.
+That being said, there are some key aspects each instrument has been designed to fulfill.
 One box doesn’t necessarily tick all unless you pay a premium price.

 Here is the core of what they both do: